-Shell's chief executive officer, Peter Voser - who also announced the acquisition Friday of 250,000 acres in a shale play in south Texas - said the Dutch company planned to ramp up its efforts in so-called tight gas formations such as shale.
+Shell's chief executive officer, Peter Voser - who also announced the acquisition Friday of 250,000 acres in a shale play in south Texas - said the Dutch company plans to ramp up its efforts in so-called tight gas formations such as shale.

-"East Resources' management have built an excellent organization with high-quality assets in the Marcellus, which we are pleased to have as our centerpiece as we enter the premier shale-gas play in the Northeast U.S.," Voser said in a statement.
+"East Resources' management have built an excellent organization with high-quality assets in the Marcellus, which we are pleased to have as our centerpiece as we enter the premier shale-gas play in the northeast U.S.," Voser said in a statement.

-The Marcellus Shale has attracted more-modest investments, as well.
+The Marcellus Shale has attracted more modest investments, as well.

-Penn Virginia Corp., a Radnor company that operates gas pipelines in addition to an active drilling program, announced Friday that it had added 10,000 acres in Potter, Somerset, and Tioga Counties to its Marcellus holdings.
+Penn Virginia Corp., a Radnor company that operates gas pipelines in addition to an active drilling program, announced Friday that it had added 10,000 acres in Potter, Somerset and Tioga Counties to its Marcellus holdings.
 The acquisition, for $19.5 million, brings Penn Virginia's Marcellus holdings to 45,000 acres.

 The frenzied expansion of shale-gas development in the Marcellus, and in other formations in Texas and Louisiana, has the potential for creating a glut of natural gas - good for consumers, such as residential-heating customers and electric-generation companies.

-But the abundant natural-gas supplies are helping to keep prices stuck at about $4 per thousand cubic feet, one-third of the price in 2008, when the Marcellus boom took off, and less than the break-even price for some operators.
+But the abundant natural-gas supplies are helping to keep prices stuck at about $4 per thousand cubic feet, one-third of the price in 2008, when the Marcellus boom took off, and less than the break-even price for some operators

 Marathon Oil Corp., the fourth-largest U.S. energy producer, announced this week that it was reducing its 2010 drilling plans in shale formations because of low gas prices.